rhadp-example-repos/automotive-image-builder/docs/index.md

         └── neptune.mpp.yml
 ```

-Each of these manifests can be built using [OSBuild](https://www.osbuild.org/).
+You can use [OSBuild](https://www.osbuild.org/) to build each of these manifests.
-The instructions are available on the [Building Images](https://sigs.centos.org/automotive/building/) page.
+For more information, see [Building images](https://sigs.centos.org/automotive/building/).